 Well, I decided not to bank on it, but everything else was is good shape and, at the price we had negotiated, including delivery, it was a good deal.
-So, we settled up and I launched Emma off on her own.
+So, we settled up and I launched Nina off on her own.
 Sailing camp had pushed her confidence way up and she took off like a pro, tacking away from the jetty and feathering nicely into the dinghy dock a few minutes later, all smiles.
-It was one of those Emma-as-an-adult moments that are happening with increasing frequency.
+It was one of those Nina-as-an-adult moments that are happening with increasing frequency.
 Scary, but very cool all at the same time.

 Then everyone wanted a turn.
 While Lisa did some birthday shopping in town and the odd girls out bounced around at Remi De's, I took each girl on a nice long sailing tour of the harbor.
-Anna, whose confidence far exceeded her skills, just about dumped us a couple of times, but after 30 minutes at the helm she was doing pretty good.
-Sara, the rascal took the helm from the get-go and never missed a beat, weaving her way through anchored boats, mooring balls and powerboat traffic.
+Nana, whose confidence far exceeded her skills, just about dumped us a couple of times, but after 30 minutes at the helm she was doing pretty good.
+Nika, the rascal took the helm from the get-go and never missed a beat, weaving her way through anchored boats, mooring balls and powerboat traffic.
 She even tacked with aplomb.
 I had no idea she had gleaned so much about sailing just by being around it.